 Below are some low FODMAP fruit and veg that are in season each spring in Australia.
 I also list a couple of nutrients these are sources of, and how you can enjoy them.
-First let’s check out the role of these nutrients, so you know why that fruit/veg being a good source is beneficial for you.
+First let’s check out the role of these nutrients.
+This allows you to understand why that fruit/veg is particularly beneficial.

 - Vitamin C: Maintains body tissue such as muscle and skin, role in brain/nerve function, increases absorption of iron, antioxidant (antioxidants protect our cells from damage, and may therefore help protect against cancer and heart disease)

 - Folate: Role in fat and protein metabolism.
 It is also important in pregnancy to prevent neural tube defects.

 - Vitamin A: Important role in vision, role in reproductive health (fertility), antioxidant.